Providing the vision and leadership for the Hetet School of Māori Art

-Among other things, Lillian enjoys short-story writing, walking and K-Dramas.
+Among other things, Lillian enjoys writing, walking and whole-food cooking.

 Graham came to Aotearoa from the UK with his wife Lillian Hetet Owen in 1991.

-He immersed himself in studying NZ History at Victoria University, then went on to work with Lillian in their businesses.
+He immersed himself in studying NZ History at Victoria University, then joined Lillian to work in their businesses.

 Graham is an avid reader who enjoys world history and football.